Quick Loader

 the input file.

-- App supports loading CSV/TSV/Json/Excel (.xlsx) files
+- App supports loading CSV/TSV/JSON/Excel (.xlsx) files

 - If you select an Excel (.xlsx) file, the app will show the list of sheets in the file.
 Select the sheet to be imported.